AdobeDocs/experience-platform.en/help/destinations/ui/activate-destinations.md

 ### Export incremental files {#export-incremental-files}

 Exporting an incremental file publishes the delta of profiles that qualify for that segment since the last export.

+>[!IMPORTANT]
+>
+>The first exported incremental file includes all profiles that qualify for a segment, functioning as a backfill.

 Select **[!UICONTROL Export incremental files]** in the [!UICONTROL Scheduling] window.